phonetworks/pho-lib-graph/CONTRIBUTING.md

 More information about the libgraph internals can be found at the docs/ folder of this package.

-If the folder is not generated yet, you can form it by typing:
+You can generate the folder by typing:

 ```sh
 composer install